MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Get-SPEnterpriseSearchStatus.md

 ```

 ### -Text
-**Below Content Applies To:**SharePoint Server 2013

-Specifies if the print output from this cmdlet should be outputted in a format that is convenient for reading.
-If not used, this cmdlet outputs a SearchStatusInfo object.

-When using this parameter, the output is printed to the console and cannot be piped to a file or another program.

-**Below Content Applies To:**SharePoint Server 2016

 Specifies if the print output from this cmdlet should be outputted in a format that is convenient for reading.
 If not used, this cmdlet outputs a SearchStatusInfo object.